RoelKluin/ranting.rs/README.md

   * `@` - object
   * `` ` `` - possesive
   * `~` - adjective
-  * `*` - display the name, and mark that this is the Ranting element in the placeholder.
+  * `*` - display the name (as is the default) but also mark this word as the Ranting element in the placeholder.
-  * `<word>` - similarly, but passes `"word"` as argument to a  function that mutates the Ranting element.
-However, to have any effect `fn mutname(&mut self, command: &str) -> String` must be overridden in the struct implementation.
+          "A {*can can} contain water."
+  (removed the mutname variant)

 - If a Noun or numeric plurality has a leading question mark, it is hidden but its inferred inflection does apply.

 - An 'article' can be one of `a`, `an`, `some`, `the`, `those` or `these`.
 These and those are converted to this and that if the pronoun is singular.
+A question mark indicates its display dependends (see no_article).

 - `ack!()` and `nay!()` provide an Ok() / Err() return with a `say!()` formatted string included.
 Intended for allow or deny ranting responses.
 Not for error handling, because true errors should be easy to search in code.

+- A struct can receive via attributes:
+  * subject ["it"] - indicates the pronoun, if "$", the struct is assumed to contain a String 'subject'
+  * name [Struct or Enum name; lowercase] - the display name. when "$' the struct contains a name String.
+  * singular_end [""] - for inflection, what name + singular_end if the plurality is '-'? can also be "$"
+  * plural_end ["s"] - likewise, name end if plurality is '+' or #var != 1.
+  * is_plural [as subject] - if subject is "you", this indicates whether that means plural or not.
+  * uc [false] - indicate if the word should always start with an uppercase.
+  * no_article [false] - indicate that the word should be without article if the article if prepended with a '?'. say!("{?the 0} was great!", activity) // e.g. for activity = tennis with no_article=true.
+    (The latter two do not yet have the "$" variant)

 Positional argument and numeric references are supported, but named arguments or empty arguments are not, currecntly.
 ```